xxradar/torproxy/readme.md

-# Running A TOR socks proxy in Kubernetes
+# Running A TOR socks proxy in Kubernetes.

 ## Lets create a TOR socks proxy image
 Using this Dockerfile